 Photo: LittleBee80 (Getty Images)

-It’s hard to be a man sometimes.
+be a man sometimes.
 We all need a little reinforcement now and again to keep on truckin’.
 Maybe you want to ask your boss for a raise.
 Or you’re finally going to initiate that breakup you’ve been putting off.
 Or it’s time to tell your slacker roommate to move the eff out.
 Whatever the situation, what you need is a testosterone infusion.
 Mandatory Movies has just the ticket.
 These 10 films model the take-charge attitude you need to get your life together.
 Now, we don’t advocate or condone the violence and illegal activities depicted in these films; but we do want to help you vicariously tap into that primal urge to get shit done.

 Conor McGregor is one of the cockiest MMA fighters in the cage today, but it isn’t as if he hasn’t earned the ego trip.
 This documentary shows the Irishman’s rise from an unemployed plumber on welfare living in his mom’s spare room to a mansion-dwelling, designer suit-sporting, UFC title-winning superstar.
 If this rags-to-riches story doesn’t inspire you to start kicking ass and taking names, nothing will.